itohio/EasyRobot/pkg/core/math/tensor/types/SPEC.md

 - `Copy(src Tensor) Tensor` - Copies data from src tensor into this tensor.
 Both tensors must have the same shape.
 Supports data type conversion.
 Uses optimized primitive copy functions.
 Returns self for method chaining.
 Panics if shapes don't match.

 #### Shape Manipulation
 - `Reshape(dst Tensor, newShape Shape) Tensor` - Returns a tensor with the same data but different shape (zero-copy when possible).
 The total number of elements must remain the same.
-If dst is nil, creates a new tensor view (zero-copy when possible).
+If dst is nil, creates a new tensor view (zero-copy when possible) that shares the underlying data and preserves strides/offset.
 If dst is provided, copies reshaped data to dst and returns dst.
 Panics if newShape is incompatible with current size or if dst shape doesn't match newShape.

 - `Slice(dst Tensor, dim int, start int, length int) Tensor` - Extracts a contiguous slice along the specified dimension.
 Parameters: dim (0-based dimension), start (starting index), length (number of elements).
 Result has same rank but dimension 'dim' is reduced to 'length'.
-If dst is nil, creates a new tensor with copied data.
+If dst is nil, creates a zero-copy view with adjusted offset and same strides (Phase 2: currently copies data, will be zero-copy in future).
 If dst is provided, copies sliced data to dst and returns dst.
 Panics if dim is out of range, if start+length exceeds dimension size, or if dst shape doesn't match.

 #### Dimension Rearrangement
 - `Transpose(dst Tensor, dims []int) Tensor` - Transposes dimensions (matches tf.transpose).
 For 2D: [M, N] → [N, M] (swaps last two dimensions if no dims provided).
 Uses Permute internally with optimized fp32.ElemCopy for all cases.
-If dst is nil, creates a new tensor.
+If dst is nil, creates a zero-copy view with permuted strides (Phase 2: currently copies data, will be zero-copy in future).
 If dst is provided, writes result to dst and returns dst.
 Panics if dimensions are invalid.

 - `Permute(dst Tensor, dims []int) Tensor` - Permutes dimensions according to the provided permutation. dims: permutation of [0, 1, 2, ..., rank-1].
 Example: Permute([]int{1, 0, 2, 3}) swaps dimensions 0 and 1 in a 4D tensor.
 Uses optimized fp32.ElemCopy with stride-based copying.
-If dst is nil, creates a new tensor.
+If dst is nil, creates a zero-copy view with permuted strides (Phase 2: currently copies data, will be zero-copy in future).
 If dst is provided, writes permuted result to dst and returns dst.
 Panics if permutation is invalid or if dst shape doesn't match permuted shape.
 - `BroadcastTo(dst Tensor, shape Shape) Tensor` - Broadcasts the tensor to the target shape.
 If dst is nil, creates a new tensor.
 If dst is provided, writes result to dst and returns dst.
 Panics if broadcasting is not possible or if dst shape doesn't match target shape.

 #### Filling and Padding